miker704/Strife/patches2.md

     - Removed all raw svg embedded code in dm server header nav bar and replaced them with svg components.
     - Removed all raw svg embedded code in server header nav bar and replaced them with svg components.
     - Removed all raw svg embedded code in dm call container and replaced them with svg components.
+    - Removed all raw svg embedded code in dm call v2 container and replaced them with svg components.

 ## Backend Changes